Kituba language: Geographic distribution

 Dialect map of Kikongo and Kituba.
 NB: Kisikongo (also called Kisansala by some authors) is the Kikongo spoken in Mbanza Kongo.
 Kisikongo is not the protolanguage of the Kongo language cluster.

-The majority of Kituba speakers live in the Democratic Republic of Congo.
+The majority of Kituba speakers live in the Democratic Republic of the Congo.
 It is spoken as the primary lingua franca in the provinces of Kongo Central, Kwango and Kwilu and to a lesser extent in Kinshasa, Mai-Ndombe and Kasai.

-Kituba is spoken in the southern of the Republic of Congo, in regions of Kouilou, Pointe-Noire, Niari, Bouenza, Lékoumou and in the capital Brazzaville.
+Kituba is spoken in the southern of the Republic of the Congo, in regions of Kouilou, Pointe-Noire, Niari, Bouenza, Lékoumou and in the capital Brazzaville.
 Lingala is more popular in the north.

-Kituba is also spoken in the northern part of Angola, since modern nations cut across the lines of tribal areas and ancient kingdoms, and northern Angola borders the Kwango Province of the Democratic Republic of Congo which is a strong Kituba-speaking area.
+Kituba is also spoken in the northern part of Angola, since modern nations cut across the lines of tribal areas and ancient kingdoms, and northern Angola borders the Kwango Province of the Democratic Republic of the Congo which is a strong Kituba-speaking area.

-Although mutually intelligible, there are differences, mainly in vocabulary, between the eastern and western areas of The Democratic Republic of Congo, and still more between the Kituba spoken there and that spoken in Congo-Brazzaville (Republic of Congo).
+Although mutually intelligible, there are differences, mainly in vocabulary, between the eastern and western areas of The Democratic Republic of the Congo, and still more between the Kituba spoken there and that spoken in Congo-Brazzaville (Republic of Congo).

 Official status

-Kituba is a national language in the Republic of Congo and the Democratic Republic of Congo.
+Kituba is a national language in the Republic of Congo and the Democratic Republic of the Congo.
 In practice the term national language means that it is a language of regional administration, elementary education, and business.

 A national language is also one that is used for public and mass communication.
-National public radios and televisions in the Democratic Republic of Congo and in the Republic of Congo use Kituba as one of their main languages for evening news.
+National public radios and televisions in the Democratic Republic of the Congo and in the Republic of Congo use Kituba as one of their main languages for evening news.